SHARE

 Thomas Nismenth Automotive Journalist

-New Metal, Familiar Name: 2026 Ford Mustang EcoBoost
+New Sheetmetal, Familiar Attitude: 2026 Ford Mustang EcoBoost

-• Where it shines: midrange punch, long-haul comfort, real-world running costs
+• Where it shines: midrange punch, highway stability, sensible running costs

 Car Vibe Everyday Usability Driver Feel Notes